-Drowned (or submerged) reefs are tropical coral reefs that grew during previous lower sea-levels, and they now lie in depths greater than those typically associated with the vigorous growth of modern coral reefs.
-Studies around the world have found that drowned reefs are very important as records of global sea-level rise and climate change, as the corals that grew during these earlier periods are now preserved in the limestone rock of the drowned reefs.
+Drowned (or submerged) reefs are coral reefs that grew during lower sea-levels, and they now lie in depths greater than those typically associated with the vigorous growth of modern coral reefs.
+Studies around the world have found that drowned reefs are very important as habitats for mesophotic (twilight zone) marine life, and as records of environmental change as the corals that grew earlier are now preserved in the limestone rock of the drowned reefs.

-On Australia's Great Barrier Reef, an extensive line of drowned reefs are found along the outer-shelf in depths of about 40 to 70 metres (Figure 1).
-These drowned reefs lie in deeper waters compared to the shallow reefs that people see when they visit the GBR.
-Scientific studies in the 1980s and 1990s looking for drowned reefs found they were narrow in width - just a few hundreds of metres wide - and run parallel with the edge of the shelf break, where continental shelf meets the higher-gradient continental slope.
+On the Great Barrier Reef, an extensive line of drowned reefs are found along the shelf-edge in depths of about 40 to 70 m.
+These drowned reefs lie in deeper waters compared to the shallow reefs that people see when they visit the Great Barrier Reef.
+Pioneering research in the 1980s and 1990s looking for drowned reefs found they were narrow in width, just a few 100s of m wide, and run parallel with the shelf break where the edge of the shelf meets the continental slope.

-Several years ago, we were looking at new 3D depth data collected by the Royal Australian Navy (RAN) and could see the drowned reefs in greater detail than ever viewed before (Figure 2).
-This led to many questions, such as how extensive are these features, what are their range of depths, what could they tell us about previous climate and sea-level history of the GBR, and what marine animals and plants are now living on the drowned reefs?
+We had obtained new multibeam bathymetry (depth) data collected by the Royal Australian Navy and could see the drowned reefs in greater detail than ever viewed before.
+This project was started to answer questions, such as how extensive are these features, what are their range of depths, what could they tell us about previous climate and sea-level history of the reef, and what marine animals and plants are now living on the drowned reefs?

-In 2007, we were granted three weeks of ship-time on Australia's largest blue-water research vessel, the RV Southern Surveyor, to conduct an expedition called 'Evolution of drowned shelf edge reefs in the GBR: Implications for understanding abrupt climate change, coral reef response, and modern deep water benthic habitats'.
-We also received a National Geographic Committee for Research and Exploration (CRE) grant to help pay for the expedition.
+In 2007, we conducted an expedition on the Australia's Marine National Facility vessel, the RV Southern Surveyor, called 'Evolution of drowned shelf edge reefs in the GBR: Implications for understanding abrupt climate change, coral reef response, and modern deep water benthic habitats'.
+We received a National Geographic Committee for Research and Exploration and ECORD grants to help pay for the expedition.

-We used advanced underwater technologies mounted on the ship to locate the drowned shelf edge reefs.
-These were a multibeam echosounder and a sub-bottom profiler, which use various sound frequencies to explore the seafloor and provide us with a detailed 3D view of the underwater landscape, or seascape.
+We used a Kongsberg EM300 multibeam echosounder and a Topas PS18 sub-bottom profiler, which use various sound frequencies to explore the seafloor and provide us with a detailed 3D view of the underwater landscape.
 Computer visualisation software gave us the ability to ‘glide' through the seascape so we could closely examine the shape of the seabed.

-Once the shelf edge reefs were located, we sent down an autonomous underwater vehicle (AUV), owned by the Australian Centre for Field Robotics (ACFR) (Figure 3 & Movie below).
-The AUV robot was not tethered by a cable to the RV Southern Surveyor and could operate by itself after being programmed with instructions for where to find the reefs.
-Its job was to move closely over the reefs taking underwater photos of the marine life living on the drowned reefs.
+Once the drowned reefs were located, we sent down an autonomous underwater vehicle from the Australian Centre for Field Robotics.
+The AUV robot was not tethered by a cable to the ship and could operate by itself after being programmed with directions for where to find the reefs.
+The AUV could operate closely over the seafloor taking stereo photos of the marine life living on and around the drowned reefs.